-- a. meet the provider qualification policies, procedures, and standards established by the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services (DMH/DD/SAS); and - b. meet the requirements under 10A NCAC 27G.
+- a. meet the provider qualification policies, procedures, and standards established by the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services (DMH/DD/SAS); and - b. meet the requirements under 10A NCAC 27G or substantially equivalent federal or Indian Health Services regulations.

-This service must be provided in a facility licensed by the Division of Health Services Regulation, under the provisions in NCGS 122c: Mental Health, Developmental Disabilities and Substance Abuse Act, by meeting all standards required for licensure as a mental health facility and Facility Based Crisis service as provided for in 10A NCAC 27G .5000.
+This service must be provided in a facility licensed by the Division of Health Services Regulation, under the provisions in NCGS 122c: Mental Health, Developmental Disabilities and Substance Abuse Act, by meeting all standards required for licensure as a mental health facility and Facility Based Crisis service as provided for in 10A NCAC 27G .5000 unless provided by a IHS or compact operated by a Federally Recognized Tribe as allowed in 25 USC 1621t and 1647a, or provided by a State or Federally operated facility asl allowed by \$122C-22.(a)(3).

-A Facility-Based Crisis Service provider shall meet the criteria for and be designated as a facility for the custody and treatment of involuntary clients under 10A NCAC Subchapter 26C Section .0100.
+A Facility-Based Crisis Service provider shall meet the criteria for and be designated as a facility for the custody and treatment of involuntary clients under 10A NCAC Subchapter 26C Section .0100 or substantially equivalent federal or Indian Health Services regulation.

 These policies and procedures set forth the administrative, financial, clinical, quality improvement, and information services infrastructure necessary to provide services.
-Provider organizations shall demonstrate that they meet these standards by being credentialed by the PIHP for Medicaid beneficiaries.
+Provider organizations shall demonstrate that they meet these standards by being credentialed by NC Medicaid for Medicaid beneficiaries.
 Additionally, within one year of enrollment as a provider of this service with NC Medicaid, the organization must achieve national accreditation with at least one of the designated accrediting agencies approved by DHHS.
 The organization shall be established as a legally constituted entity capable of meeting all of the requirements of Provider Credentialing, The Medicaid Enrollment Agreement, Medicaid Bulletins, and service implementation standards.